davekilian/primer/basic.md

 So far, all of our instructions have been referring to a 'current value.'
 What does this mean?

 In a computer, intermediate values that we are working on are stored in a subcircuit called a *register*.
-A register is just another subcircuit made out of a network of interconnected transistors; however, instead of performing arithemetic, the purpose of a register is to remember a binary number so it can be retrieved later.
+A register is just another network of interconnected transistors, except this network is designed to store a binary number instead of operate on one.
+We use registers in our computer whenever we want to remember a binary number so it can be retrieved later.
 The act of changing the number a register holds is called a *store* or a *write*; the act of retrieving the number from the register is called a *load* or a *write*.

-Typically, a computer will have a few dozen registers, allowing a computer to track many intermediate values that the program is currently working on.
+Typically, a computer will have a few dozen registers, allowing the computer to track many intermediate values that the program is currently working on.
 On such a computer, instructions are typically expressed in terms of the registers they operate on; for example, `load A 6` might be human-readable shorthand for an instruction saying "store the binary value of 6 ($110$) in register $A$," and `add A B` might be shorthand for "load the values of registers $A$ and $B$, sum them, and store the result in register $A$."

-I'm sure you're getting tired of me saying it, but, for completeness: we will see how to implement a register as a transistor network in the next chapter.
+I'm sure you're getting tired of me saying it, but: we will see how to implement a register as a transistor network in the next chapter.
 Along with everything else :-)

 So what did we decide about programs and programmability?